 - Building renovation

 Not all partnerships run smoothly.
-And when there is a breakdown, it may become necessary for APCD to take steps to bring alleged violators into compliance through enforcement.
-After a thorough investigation, if a violation is found to have occurred, the District may issue a Notice of Violation and penalties may be assessed.
+And when there is a breakdown, it may become necessary for the APCD to take steps to bring alleged violators into compliance through enforcement.
+After a thorough investigation, if a violation is found to have occurred, the APCD may issue a Notice of Violation and penalties may be assessed.
 The primary goal of any APCD enforcement action is to secure compliance with regulations and to protect public health and safety.

 Section 112(r) of the Clean Air Act requires companies that use or store threshold quantities of certain chemicals that are flammable or extremely hazardous to develop Risk Management Plans that explain how the company will prevent and respond to any accidental release of those chemicals.